-Kim also owns Japanese restaurant Osaka Sushi, located across the street at 460 Castro.
+Kim's father, Kil Kim, is the co-owner of Japanese restaurant Osaka Sushi, located across the street at 460 Castro.
 Along with three neighboring businesses, it sustained serious damage in a four-alarm November fire.

 One of the businesses damaged by the fire, men's clothing store Body, closed the following month.
 Cafe Mystique reopened quickly after sustaining minor damage, and Q Bar is set to reopen later this year.

 But Osaka's fate remains unclear.
 A permit was filed last month to begin removal of fire-damaged debris at 460 Castro, with costs estimated at $60,000.
-Kim also did not respond to a request for comment at that time.
+Kim and Hwang also did not respond to a request for comment at that time.

 Alongside Slurp, Dapper Dog and Body, the 400 block of Castro has two other vacancies: the former homes of Sunglasses on Castro and Sweet Castro/Park Gyros.
 There's also Flying Falafel/Socialhaus, which is mired in ongoing permitting issues with the Planning Department, and may or may not reopen.

 Hoodline has reached out to Castro leaders, including District 8 Supervisor Rafael Mandelman, Castro Merchants president Masood Samereie and Castro/Upper Market Community Benefit District executive director Andrea Aiello.